 The per capita income in Franklin in 2018 was $53,944, which is upper middle income relative to Massachusetts, and wealthy relative to the rest of the US.
 This equates to an annual income of $215,776 for a family of four.

 The people who call Franklin home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Franklin residents report their race to be White, followed by Asian.
 Important ancestries of people in Franklin include Irish, Italian, English, German, and Polish.

 The most common language spoken in Franklin is English.
-Other important languages spoken here include Chinese and Spanish.
+Other important languages spoken here include Chinese and Langs. of India.